- France - Wikipedia

 - France | History, Maps, Flag, Population, Cities, Capital, Facts . . .

-France, a country of northwestern Europe, is historically and culturally among the most important countries in the Western world It has also played a highly significant role in international affairs for centuries
+France, country of northwestern Europe Historically and culturally among the most important nations in the Western world, France has also played a highly significant role in international affairs, with former colonies in every corner of the globe

 - France - Simple English Wikipedia, the free encyclopedia